 We developed a method to correct and integrate high-resolution DEM observations with satellite/airborne altimetry data and surface velocity data to estimate Eulerian dh/dt, Lagrangian Dh/Dt, and ice shelf basal melt rates.
 Mean 2008-2015 basal melt rates for the full PIG ice shelf were ~82-93 Gt/yr.
-Local basal melt rates were ~200-250 m/yr near the grounding line, ~10- 30 m/yr over the outer main ice shelf, and ~0-10 m/yr over the North and South ice shelves, with notable exception of ~50- 100 m/yr near the grounding line of a fast-flowing tributary on the South ice shelf.
-The basal melt rates from Lagrangian Dh/Dt measurements show excellent agreement with, and provide spatial/temporal context for, in situ basal melt rate observations.

-650 Basal melt rates vary substantially across ~km-scale ice shelf thickness variations, with greater melting observed in basal channels and over deep keels near the grounding line and relatively shallow keels over the outer ice shelf.
-The methods and general results presented here provide a foundation for further analysis of the detailed spatiotemporal evolution of basal melt rates and connections with ocean observations for the PIG ice shelf during the 2008-2015 period.
+Local basal melt rates were ~200-250 m/yr near the grounding line, ~10- 30 m/yr over the outer main shelf, and ~0-10 m/yr over the North and South shelves, with notable exception of ~50-100 m/yr near the grounding line of a fast-flowing tributary on the South shelf.
+The Lagrangian Dh/Dt basal melt rates show excellent agreement with, and provide spatial/temporal context for, in situ basal melt rate observations.
+Basal melt rates vary substantially across ~km-scale ice shelf thickness variations, with greater melting observed in basal channels and over deep 645 keels near the grounding line and relatively shallow keels over the outer shelf.
+The methods and general results presented here provide a foundation for further analysis of the detailed spatiotemporal evolution of basal melt rates and connections with ocean observations for the PIG shelf during the 2008-2015 period.